Atlas200dk/sample-facedetection-python/README.md

 	bash deploy.sh board-ip usb-network-ip

-	board-ip: the developer board ip which link to Ubuntu PC server
+	board-ip: the developer board ip that link to Ubuntu PC server

-	usb-network-ip: the Ubuntu Pc server ip which link to developer board
+	usb-network-ip: the Ubuntu Pc server ip that link to developer board

 	for example：The following figure shown,ip is 192.168.1.2 and usb network ip is 192.168.1.223.the command should be